The Plural Form of Words

 |They||third person plural|

 What Is the Plural Form of a Verb?The plural form of a verb is the form that fits with a plural subject.
-Look at these examples (plural forms shaded):
+Look at these examples (the plural verbs are shaded):

 |I||first person singular||I ate||I eat||I will eat|